The Atmiyata Course: Providing Evidence-based Mental Health Support

 Application Process & Fee

-Participants are required to submit their application form online.
-As we have small batch sizes for this course, the team will shortlist the final cohort.
+Participants are required to submit their interest to join via the online application form.
+We intentionally keep batch sizes small and the course team will shortlist the final cohort from among the applicants.

 Entry requirements